hubmapconsortium/sprm/README.md

 Then you can use one of the following approaches:

 - Use the shell script `run_sprm.sh` which will just run SPRM using the downloaded demo image files.
 It will place the outputs in the folder sprm_demo_outputs and write a log of the messages from SPRM into the file sprm_demo_outputs/sprm_demo_outputs.log.
 You can use “visualizeSPRMoutput.ipynb” to display the important results.
-- Activate the SPRM environment (e.g., "conda activate SPRM") and then start jupyter notebook ("jupyter notebook").
-Open the sprm_demo.ipynb notebook which will run SRPM on the demo files and then display the outputs in the notebook.
+- Start jupyter notebook ("jupyter notebook") and open the sprm_demo.ipynb notebook which will run SRPM on the demo files and then display the outputs in the notebook.
 - Use one of the python scripts (demo*.py) that use the individual SPRM modules.
 Activate the SPRM environment (e.g., "conda activate SPRM") and run an example script (e.g., `python demo_features_only.py').
-The scripts will put the outputs into the "sprm_demo_outputs" folder
+The scripts will put the outputs into the "sprm_demo_outputs" folder.
+See NOTE above about large files in the "checkpoints" folder that can be deleted after processing.

 ## Prerequisites